-- A resource person to help you with basic computer help, if you need assistance. - A computer system available in your home or school that allows access to moodle.augie.edu, YouTube, and sakai.learnersedgeinc.com. - PCs must have Windows 7 or 10 operating system.
-Mac should have a newer OS X.
+- A resource person to help you with basic computer help, if you need assistance. - A computer system available in your home or school that allows access to https://augie.instructure.com (Canvas) and YouTube. - PCs must have Windows 10 operating system.
+Mac should have a newer OS X. - Computers should have at least 8 GB RAM, and sufficient hard drive space to hold files.

-- Computers should have at least 1 GB RAM, and sufficient hard drive space to hold files. - Broadband Internet connection such as Cable/DSL/Satellite.
+- Broadband Internet connection such as Cable/DSL/Satellite.
 All rural areas in the US are covered by satellite now.
 Dial up connections are NOT acceptable. - Speaker and microphone - Scanner or fax may be needed for some courses - A printer - Additional software may need to be purchased for some courses